The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 — Dr. Miguel Stanley

-The result is a diagnostic gap that has real consequences for your patients and your practice:
+The result is a clinical gap that has real consequences for your patients and your practice:

 • Patients sitting in your chair right now with active tissue destruction that your probe and X-rays cannot detect